SEMICeu/documentation/toolchain.md

 Within the SEMICeu GitHub space, these repositories are **private** GitHub repositories.
-This influences the execution and configuration, as operating on private repositories requires differrent GitHub API requests than those that can be used with public GitHub repositories.
+This influences the execution and configuration, as operating on private repositories requires different GitHub API requests than those that can be used with public GitHub repositories.
 More information on this, and other aspects related to the configuration, can be found in the documentation of the [publication environment](https://github.com/SEMICeu/uri.semic.eu-publication/blob/master/config/README.md).

-How these repositories feature in the management of data specifications is elaborated in the [editorial flow](./editorial_flow.md).
+How these repositories are used in the management of data specifications is elaborated in the [editorial flow](./editorial_flow.md).

 This setup does not provide the end-to-end experience of the original design, but it is feasible that the CI/CD flow can be adapted to achieve this.